Daytona Beach Domestic Violence Lawyer

 One of the biggest issues Thompson Law faces when handling domestic violence cases is dealing with the effects the arrest has on the family as a whole.
 Regardless of the circumstances behind the arrest, one individual is usually temporarily left without a home, or does not have the ability to speak to their spouse, and in turn, may not be able to speak to their minor children.

 A charge of Domestic Violence also carries with it numerous other risk factors.
-People convicted of Domestic Violence may not legally possess a firearm and may face jail time.
-If you are facing a charge of domestic violence, the State is likely going to seek that you enter into a costly and intensive treatment class called the Domestic Violence Intervention program, or another similar program if the County you are being prosecuted in does not offer that class.
+People convicted of Domestic Violence may not legally possess a firearm and face jail time.
+Suppose you are facing a charge of domestic violence.
+In that case, the State of FL will likely seek you to enter a costly and intensive treatment class called the Domestic Violence Intervention program or another similar program if the County you are being prosecuted in does not offer that class.
 This class can be up to twenty-six (26) weeks long and require lengthy homework assignments.

 In addition, most Domestic Violence arrests are a result from alcohol or drug abuse, or at least they often times play a factor.
 If that is the case, the court can restrict you from consuming any alcohol, and will require that pretrial services test you for the consumption of any drugs or illegal narcotics.

 Hiring an experienced criminal defense attorney in Daytona Beach is a good choice in this situation.